Mysterious Bacon

 Freemasonry and Rosicrucianism

-Francis Bacon, with the help of others, reformed and reconstituted the Acception core of Craft Freemasonry as Speculative Freemasonry so as to provide a training school in morals, by means of which the higher Rosicrucian degrees of enlightenment might be reached, wherein love, friendship and charity is the primary practice.
-For this reason, he was given the title Viscount St Alban, named after the saint who founded and was First Grand Master of English (British) Freemasonry.
+Francis Bacon, with the help of others, reformed and reconstituted the Acception core of Operative Freemasonry as Speculative Freemasonry so as to provide a training school in morals, by means of which the higher Rosicrucian degrees of enlightenment might be reached, wherein love, friendship and charity is the primary practice.
+For this reason, he was given the title Viscount St Alban, named after the Romano-British saint who founded and was First Grand Master of British Operative Freemasonry. ("British" and "Britain" is referred to as "English" and "England" in the Freemasonic Legend of the Craft when referring to the first St Alban.)

 The Gemini Saints, St Alban I and St Alban II.